17 Spectacular places to visit in Malaga (beyond beaches)

 You can find the Roman theatre at the foot of the famous Alcazaba fortress.
 There is a small visitor centre where you can learn more about the history of how the Romans built the theatre.
 You can also see some finds here.
 Entry is free, and the visitor centre is not open on Mondays.

-3. Semana Santa Malaga
+3. Semana Santa

 Holy Week is one of the biggest events of the year.
 If you do not know, Easter in Malaga is world famous for a week of religious processions.
 Thousands of visitors follow the parade throughout the city, accompanied by music.
-Because of that, visiting Malaga during Semana Santa is one of the top things to do in Malaga.
+Because of that, visiting this city during Semana Santa is one of the top things.

 Forty-two brotherhoods in traditional costumes make processions through the streets of the city.
 They carry wooden sculptures and extravagant thrones representing scenes from the events of the Passion of Christ.
 They also make processions with pictures and richly decorated statues of the Virgin Mary.
 These extravagant floats are usually several meters tall.
 They take place from Palm Sunday to Easter Sunday.